The Assassin's Song (Book 1)

 By the Light of Embers

-All Lucia Lafleur has ever wanted is to follow in her father’s footsteps.
+Lucia Lafleur has always wanted is to follow in her father’s footsteps.
 While sock hops and poodle skirts occupy her classmates, she dreams of bacteria and broken bones—and the day she’ll finally fix them.

 Then a letter arrives, and Lucia reads the words she’s labored a lifetime to earn—we are pleased to offer you a position at the University of Pennsylvania School of Medicine.
 But in the midst of her triumph, her fiancé delivers a crushing ultimatum: forego medical school, or forego marriage.